scientist-softserv/reumanager/README.md

 # REU Manager v3

 ### Development setup
+1. Pull image `docker-compose pull web`
-1. `sc up` or docker-compose up
+2. `sc up` or docker-compose up
-2. in the conainter run `bundle exec rake db:create db:migrate db:seed settings:load`
+3. in the container run `bundle exec rake db:create db:migrate db:seed`
-3. in a browser go to test.lvh.me:3000
+4. in a browser go to test.lvh.me:3000

 to get to the new admin go to http://test.lvh.me:3000/reu_program/dashboard. the seeds setup a program admin for you. email: admin@test.com password: testing123